eclipse-iceoryx/iceoryx/doc/error-handling.md

 ```
 LogWarn() << "log message " << someValue << "log message continued";
 ```
+A line break is inserted implicitly at the end (after "log message continued" in the example).

 ## Error Handler
 The most general use case is the following